-Portugal Festivals 2024: FAQs and Travel Tips
+Portugal Festivals 2025: FAQs and Travel Tips

 Hot List Inspiration Lifestyle Parties

-Where are the festivals taking place?
+Where is the AfroNation 2025 festival taking place?

-Right on the beach!
+Right on the beach at Praia da Rocha!

 Massive stages have been built on the sands of Praia da Rocha beach here, which is adjacent to the town of Portimão.